Chad Orzel: Writing career

 In addition to teaching and doing research at Union, he maintained the physics-oriented blog Uncertain Principles as part of the ScienceBlogs project.
-(He now blogs at his own site.)
 He published his first book, How to Teach Quantum Physics to Your Dog (also called How to Teach Physics to Your Dog) in 2009.
 The book and its sequel How to Teach Relativity to Your Dog explain scientific concepts using a fictionalized version of Orzel's dog as an audience surrogate.
-The writing of Orzel comes from his passion for science and as responsibility as a scientist as referenced in Physics Central where he talks about his path to writing.
-"Along the way, Orzel became passionate not only about doing physics research but also about sharing his excitement about science with the public.
-In fact, Orzel views telling the world about the results of his experiments as one of the primary responsibilities of a scientist."

-His latest publication out in 2018 "Breakfast with Einstein.
-(The Exotic Physics of everyday Objects)" takes a walk through a typical life and looks at all the physics that is going on around us.
-He is currently working on another book entitled "A Brief History of Timekeeping".
+In 2018, he published Breakfast with Einstein (The Exotic Physics of Everyday Objects.
+In 2022, he published A Brief History of Timekeeping.

 Personal life

 He lives in Niskayuna, New York with his wife, Kate Nepveu, their two children.
-Emmy, the dog which was the sound board of exploring physics in his popular books "How to Teach Quantum Physics to Your Dog" and "How to Teach Relativity to Your Dog" has passed away but he introduces a new addition to the family by way of his blog in an entry entitled "Meet Charlie", another rescue dog.
+Emmy, the dog which was the sound board of exploring physics in his popular books How to Teach Quantum Physics to Your Dog"and How to Teach Relativity to Your Dog has died but he introduces a new addition to the family by way of his blog in an entry entitled "Meet Charlie", another rescue dog.